caroline-zaini/Ud_tableView/README.md

 # Ud_tableView

-This app was made to understand the TableViewControler and tableView.
+This app was made to understand the TableViewController and tableView.
 We use :

 - Tab bar et navigation bar
 - Edit rows and sections